 The Fund is committed to responding to all reports or indications, including rumours, that suggest that a child, a LGBTIQ child or youth may be harmed or at risk of harm.
 The LGBTI Youth Fund focal point (Florence Jacot, florence.jacot@lgbtiyouthfund.ch) is the first contact person for any safeguarding concerns.

-If the safeguarding concern relates to the Fund safeguarding focal point, staff or any stakeholder of the Fund must inform the Steering Committee safeguarding focal point, Lucia Quintero (lucia.quintero@oakfnd.ch).
+If the safeguarding concern relates to the Fund safeguarding focal point, staff or any stakeholder of the Fund must inform the Steering Committee safeguarding focal point, Brigette De Lay (brigette.delay@oakfnd.ch).